ElmehdiBennix/So_long_42/README.md

 ## Introduction
 `so_long` is a small 2D game that utilizes textures, sprites, and basic gameplay mechanics.
 The goal is to guide a character through a map, collecting items and reaching the exit while avoiding obstacles.

-usefull websites for the project :
+usefull websites for the project: https://lospec.com/pixel-art-scaler/ https://anyconv.com/png-to-xpm-converter/

-https://lospec.com/pixel-art-scaler/

-https://anyconv.com/png-to-xpm-converter/

 ## Features